br-Chan/writing-break/content/4612/17_hitchhikers-guide-to-the-orrient.md

 - **Trientier Cemetary**, the exclusive graveyard of the last and strongest faction to resist Orriental rule during the Fuedal Wars.
 These people rode Trient Deer into battle, each of whom could slay many a soldier.
 We honour them to this day, and the cemetary acts as a reminder of how much we take for granted.
 What could have happened if Trientier had won the Fuedal Wars?

 - **The Hanging Tree of Bolya's Beacon**, the honorary oak tree.
-The original Hanging Tree was used to execute those accused of treason against the Empire, and was used judiciously until it was burned down by the Christmass Killers in the year 3017.
+The original Hanging Tree was used to execute those accused of treason against the Empire, and was used judiciously until it was [burned down](https://br-chan.github.io/writing-break/4612/12_noose/) in the year 3016.
 The tree was replanted, and grew to be even taller than the original.
 It is now adorned with the largest set of swings in the Eastern Lands, and oen may also attempt to climb to its topmost branches.
 Legend has it that on the clearest of days, you might just be able to spot Auhert's Beacon, the sister city of Bolya's beacon, on the coast of The Occident.

 - The great **deltas of Aestudor**, where the River Orri's expansive estuary meets the sea.
-Its fame stems from a cave painting of the deltas not far away.
+Its fame stems from an ancient cave painting of the deltas not far away.
 Its sheer beauty and realism is challenged only by the mystery of how one could have painted something so seemingly accurate in a cave passage from which the delta could not be seen.
-It would have either been a lengthy process of periodically running back up the cave passage to take glances during the process, or some form of primitive magic.
+It would have either been a lengthy process of periodically running back up the cave passage to take glances during the process, an incredible feat of memory, or some form of primitive magic.

-- The **Tinkerer's Tavern** of Twiddler's Buck is home to the best beer of the island, although getting to town maybe a difficult task.
+- The **Tinkerer's Tavern** of Twiddler's Buck is home to the best beer of the island, although getting to town may be a difficult task.
 Can you handle the flame of Dragon-scale beer?

 <div style="text-align:center"><b>THANK YOU FOR READING</b></div>
 <div style="text-align:center"><b>WE HOPE YOU ENJOY THIS GEM OF AN ISLAND</b></div>